awareseven/OSINTsources/README.md

 * [WebMii](https://webmii.com/) - People search engine.
 * [Yasni](http://www.yasni.com/) - People search.
 * [Zoominfo](https://www.zoominfo.com/) - Find and connect with your ideal customer.

+# Address & Contact Information Search

+* [118172](https://www.118712.fr/) - Find a professional, a private individual or a trip all over France.
+* [192 (UK)](https://www.192.com/) - 192.com tells you more about people, businesses & places in the UK than any other directory.
+* [411 (US)](https://www.411.com/) - Find Contact Information on yourself or anyone else.
+* [Addresses (US)](https://www.addresses.com/) - Search Addresses, Phone Numbers, Businesses & People.
+* [Address Search (US)](https://www.addresssearch.com/) - Free Access to Information on More Than 95 Million Email Addresses & 140 Million Mailing Addresses.